KinesteX/AI-Fitness-SDK/README.md

-const age = 25; // Replace this with the actual age from your data source const gender = 'male'; // Replace this with the actual gender from your data source const weight = 70; // Replace this with the actual weight from your data source const sub_category = 'Stay Fit'; // Replace this with the actual sub_category (You can pass multiple sub categories,
+const age = 25; // Replace this with the actual age from your data source const gender = 'male'; // Replace this with the actual gender from your data source const weight = 70; // Replace this with the actual weight from your data source const sub_category = 'Stay%20Fit'; //The spaces in url values have to have "%20" in them (You can pass multiple sub categories,
-//ex: sub_category = 'Stay Fit, Knee Therapy' const category = 'Rehabilitation'; // Replace this with the actual category const goals = 'Weight Management'; // Replace this with the actual goal
+//ex: sub_category = 'Stay%20Fit,Knee%20Therapy,Cardio' (They have to be separated by a comma without a space) const category = 'Fitness'; // You can only have one category const goals = 'Weight Management'; // Replace this with the actual goal (COMING SOON)
 // multiple goals ex:  goals = 'Weight Management, Mental Health'

 <WebView